 Certification standards like Rainforest Alliance-UTZ have also become important in the mainstream coffee market.
 These certification standards are usually part of the sustainability strategy of traders, roasters and retailers.
 Large German importers, such as the Neumann Kaffee Gruppe and List + Beisler, handle a wide range of coffees of various origins and certifications.
-Roaster Tchibo also cooperates with all main certification schemes for coffee (Fairtrade, Rainforest Alliance-UTZ and organic) to achieve its sustainability mission.
+Roaster Tchibo also cooperates with all main certification schemes for coffee (Fairtrade, Rainforest Alliance and organic) to achieve its sustainability mission.
 Large German retailers, such as Lidl, Aldi and Edeka, also have roasted coffee certified by the main certification schemes in their assortments.

 - Refer to the International Trade Centre Standards Map or the Global Food Safety Initiative website to learn about the different food safety management systems, hygiene standards and certification schemes.

 - Find out which standards or certifications potential buyers in your target segment prefer.
 Buyers may have preferences for a certain food safety management system or sustainability label depending on their end clients and distribution channels.